tomap/docpad-plugin-flickrimages/README.md

 Lots of thing to do:

 Currently the output has been made to work with fancybox, which is fine for me, but not for everyone.
+Explain step by step how to obtain flick OAuth keys (not so straight forward)
 ---